devdeliw/research/README.md

 these values were derived.
 If all goes well, you should get a fitted slope that lines up relatively with the RC slope along with a quantified error for the mag values of the slope!
 See `work/plots&data/rc_analysis_plots/`.

+The second class is similar, but a bit more accurate.
+Made especially for CMDs who's RC bar can not solely be extracted with a rectangular cutoff (see `work/plots&data/color_magnitude_diagram_plots/NRCB1 F115W-NRCB1 F212N_NRCB1 F115W_density.png`).
+It only requires two parallel lines that *roughly* define the RC bar by the upper and lower edges.
+It afterwards implements a left-riemann cutoff by generating `n` tiled-diagonal bins.

+It afterwards performs the rest of the same procedure as the first class -- optimized compound fitting.
+As this method includes less excess stars that are **not** in the RC bar it proves to be slightly more accurate.

 I utilize [SPISEA](https://spisea.readthedocs.io) developed by Hosek+18 et al. to derive theoretical synthetic isochrones for my research.